 Examples of formal assessments offered in Counseling and Career Services include:

 The Myers-Briggs Type Indicator (MBTI) is a questionnaire whose purpose is to make the theory of personality types understandable and useful in people's lives.
 People differ in what they perceive and in how they reach conclusions, so it is only reasonable for them to differ correspondingly in their interests, reactions, values, motivations, skills, and in what they prefer to do.
 The MBTI will help you identify your preferences from your self-reported responses and will indicate how your basic preferences can be put into practical use to determine career compatibility.
-For more information on the MBTI, go to our resource page.

 The Skills Scan Card Sort is an interactive skills assessment tool designed to help you identify your natural strengths and categorize your transferable skills.
 It can be used to evaluate the compatibility of your current career or to begin the career development process.
 The card sort will identify your skill preferences (skills that capitalize on personal strengths) and label your skill competencies (skills critical to job performance).
 It will provide you with a vocabulary to help define your skills on resumes, cover letters, and in interviews, and help you develop a "personal skills profile."